chizkidd/chizkidd.github.io/_posts/2026-08-05-attention-efficient-scalable.md

 - Deepseek proposed a **lightning indexer** to address the slower token-per-second throughput of MLA.
 - The key concept of the lightning indexer is to quickly assess the relevance of each token and select only the most relevant ones for attention computation.
-- The selected tokens are not determined by a fixed-width local window like in SWA, but by **an indexer-plus-selector setup** (top-k selector), where a lightning indexer computes index relevance scores, and a token selector keeps only a smaller set of high-scoring past positions.
+- The selected tokens are not determined by a fixed-width local window like in SWA, but by **an indexer-plus-selector setup** (top-k selector), where a lightning indexer computes index relevance scores, and a token selector keeps only a smaller set of high-scoring past positions [^2].

 $$
 I^{t,s} = \sum_{j=1}^{n_h} w_j^t \, \text{ReLU}(q_j^t \cdot k_j^s) \equiv \text{Index score}